Pierre Tarisel: Amiens Cathedral

-There is no document that shows what year he became master mason of Amiens Cathedral; but it seems certain beyond doubt that he fulfilled these duties in 1482–1483.
-On 7 March 1497, Tarisel visited all the cloistered houses subject to the cathedral chapter.
+There is no document that shows what year Tarisel became master mason of Amiens Cathedral; but it seems certain beyond doubt that he fulfilled these duties in 1482–1483.
+On 7 March 1497, he visited all the cloistered houses subject to the cathedral chapter.
 Shortly afterwards he undertook the task of restoring the cathedral.
 The second pillar of the choir, on the left, threatened to fall, but under Tarisel's direction it was restored in 1497.
 The projecting arch and the arches near it were restored, and the outer wall was propped by an additional flying buttress.
 In 1503 the same was done for the remaining pillars.

 Between 1497 and 1503 the pillars of the transept buckled, owing to the weight of the rear side arches, and cracks formed.
-The remedy was found in bands of Spanish iron, reaching from the transept to the ends of the choir, the nave, and the cross bars.
-The great iron chainwork upholding the four large pillars of the transept running the length of the triforium in four directions still exists.
+The remedy was found in bands of Spanish iron, sunk six to eight inches deep in the pillars and reaching from the transept to the ends of the choir, the nave, and the cross bars.
+Tarisel's great iron chainwork, upholding the four large pillars of the transept and running the length of the triforium in four directions, still exists.